tiffanyadora/WildcatWear-website/README.md

 - Font Awesome for icons
 - All images are used for demonstration purposes only

 For any questions or issues, please open a GitHub issue or contact me at tiffanytjhin@arizona.edu.
+Thanks!